DietkeSt/liric/README.md

 ### Validators

-Code Institute's [CI Python Linter](https://pep8ci.herokuapp.com/#) was used to ensure that the code is Pep8-compliant.
+Code Institute's [PEP8 Python Validator](https://pep8ci.herokuapp.com/#) was used to ensure that the code is PEP8-compliant.

 No errors were found: